-pH should be calibrated daily prior to commencing sampling activities.
-Record the sensor value in mV for all calibration standards used.
-A two-point calibration can be used if the standard values will bracket all readings for the day.
+• Conductivity Conductivity calibration should be checked daily prior to commencing sampling activities, standard values will bracket all readings for the day.
 Otherwise, a three-point calibration is necessary.
 Record the slope in mV and the % of ideal in the appropriate fields.
 The slope should read between 55 and 60.
 If the slope falls outside the acceptable range, then 'yes' should be filled in the 'Reconditioning Necessary' field